vsivsi/meteor-job-collection/README.md

 Compared to vanilla Meteor collections, jobCollections have a  different set of remote methods with specific security implications.
 Where the allow/deny methods on a Meteor collection take functions to grant permission for `insert`, `update` and `remove`, `jobCollection` has more functionality to secure and configure.

 There are currently over a dozen Meteor methods defined by each jobCollection.
-In most cases it will be most convenient to write allow/deny rules to one of the four predefined permission groups: `admin`, `manager`, `creator` and `worker`.
-These defined roles efficiently separate security concerns and permit you to add allow/deny rules for the functions that various client functionalities are likely to need.
+In many cases it will be most convenient to write allow/deny rules to one of the four predefined permission groups: `admin`, `manager`, `creator` and `worker`.
+These defined roles separate security concerns and permit you to efficiently add allow/deny rules for groups of functions that various client functionalities are likely to need.
 Where these roles do not meet the requirements of a specific project, each remote method can also be individually secured with custom allow/deny rules.

 #### Logging